Links are sprinkled towards the end of your reading.

 Weekly Withdrawal Rest Suggestions

-~ Pray aloud (listen + talk to God).
-I can't emphasize this enough.
-Ask Him what this weekly sabbatical looks like for you.
+~ Ask the Spirit to reveal what this weekly sabbatical looks like for you.

 ~ Enjoy a social connection with family & friends (take a departure from social media).